dengqiao/go-http-proxy-server/README.md

 `dengqiao/go-http-proxy-server` is a http reverse proxy server write with golang,based on json config

 ## Requirements
-http-proxy-server is write with golang,[so you'll want to have Node installed as well](http://golang.org/doc/install)
+http-proxy-server is write with golang,[so you'll want to have golang installed as well](http://golang.org/doc/install)

 ## Installation
 ```sh